sandervandevelde/iot-workshop/CommandsNodeJs.md

 ![alt tag](img/arch/azure-telemetry-pipeline-commands.png)

-This part of the workshop supports both to the [TTN Node](TheThingsNetwork.md) and to the [UWP app](UwpToIotHub.md).
+This part of the workshop supports both to the [TTN Node](TheThingsNetwork.md) and to the [NodeJs app](NodeJsToIotHub.md) and to the [Java app](JavaToIotHub.md).

 *Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.*

 ### Prerequisites

 1. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account (please check your email for final confirmation))_
-2. a running NodeJs app which simulates a machine running duty cycles
+2. a running NodeJs or Java app which simulates a machine running duty cycles
 4. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analyzed telemetry coming from the devices
 5. A running Device Explorer or IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in